R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This release addresses mainly the new CRAN error messages that suddenlty appeared for R-devel caused by `class(m) == "matrix"` calls.
+This release addresses mainly the new CRAN error messages that suddenly appeared for R-devel caused by `class(m) == "matrix"` calls.
+We sanitized all corresponding code lines.
-We sanitized the all corresponding code lines.
+See also email by Kurt Hornik from 2019-12-04.

 ## Further CAN messages